Zhilin123/zhilin123.github.io/_pages/teaching.md

 ***During my SDE Internship at Amazon Alexa AI Knowledge***

 3. What can we do to link natural language expressions to objects and concepts (i.e. entities) in the real world?
-How can we support machines to make use of this world knowledge in understand natural language, as humans do?
+How can we support machines to make use of this world knowledge in understand natural language, as humans do? <a href="https://developer.amazon.com/en-US/blogs/alexa/alexa-skills-kit/2021/02/alexa-entities-beta" class="btn btn-sm z-depth-0 waves-effect waves-light" role="button" target="_blank" style="border: 1px solid">Publically Released Product</a>

 ***During my BA Psychology and Education at University of Cambridge***